pentagridsec/check-transparency-logs/README.rst

 * Obtain the certificates you trust and you use as trust anchors.
 Here, we use intermediate CA certificates, because we verify if a found certificate was signed by one of the trust anchors.
 If there is an intermediate certificate missing, the signature verification will fail.
-The ``letsencryptauthorityx3.pem`` is expired, but you may still have some certs, which have been signed by this certificate.
+Some intermediate CAs are expired, but you may still have some certs, which have been signed by this certificate.

 ::